hostcc/pyg90alarm/docs/cloud-protocol.rst

     Payload Length = Message Length - Header Size

-Most messages use the G90CloudMessage class as base which combines the header with the command-specific payload, see `src/pyg90alarm/cloud/messages.py <../../src/pyg90alarm/cloud/messages.py>`_.
+Most messages use the :py:class:`.G90CloudMessage` class as base which combines the header with the command-specific payload.